corimb/Movie-CLUB/README.md

 CONNECTION_URL = "MONGO URL STRING"
 ```

-Setup:
+## Run the application in local

-- run `npm i && npm start` for both client and server side to start the app
+`npm i && npm start` for both client and server side to start the app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).